prodbyeternal/bedroque/README.md

 # bedroque
 **bedroque** is a *vibe-coded,* for-fun movement mod for Source Engine games built on the Portal 2 branch.
 Originally created as an addon for *The Stanley Parable*, it enhances movement mechanics and adds a variety of customization tools for experimentation and practice.

+*note*: currently its on the state of a full rewrite as per code corruption, if i dont get the exact state back as i had with my current tachyon branch tests, im going to give a debug build i have in releases.

 The mod is built on top of the **SourceAutoRun** plugin as a base, commonly used within the speedrunning community.

 ---